learn-co-curriculum/dsc-using-pretrained-networks-codealong/README.md

-# Using Pretrained Networks - Lab
+# Using Pretrained Networks - Codealong

 ## Introduction